ahmadparvej/ahmadparvej/README.md

 ## Hi there 👋, I'm Parvej Ahmad
-An enthusiastic and result-driven Full-stack web developer dedicated to building optimized user-focused websites.
+An enthusiastic and result-driven Full-stack web developer from India dedicated to building optimized user-focused websites.
 Some technology I enjoy working with React.js, Redux and JavaScript.

 ## Skills
 REACT / Redux / JS / HTML / CSS / Chakra UI